HamidMosalla/VisualStudio-ColorCoder/README.md

 # Color Coder
-Color Coder is an extension for Visual Studio 2015 and 2017, it helps you reduce the cognitive load of reading code by coloring various programming constructs, these are:
+Color Coder is an extension for Visual Studio 2015 and 2017.
+It helps you reduce the cognitive load of reading codes by coloring various programming constructs.
+ These are:

 * EnumMember
-* Constructor
+* Constructor (C# Only)
 * Field
 * LocalVariable
 * Namespace